cloin/Hello-NeMo-Guardrails/README.md

 - Python 3.9, 3.10, 3.11, or 3.12
 - **For OpenAI mode**: An OpenAI API key
-- **For NIM mode**: Access to an NVIDIA NIM endpoint running the needed model
+- **For NIM mode**: Access to an NIM endpoint running the needed model

 ### Installation